Ikelene/ScratchCord/README.md

 Supporters can change their profile pictures by clicking the "Change PFP" button and choosing between AI to make a new image or uploading an existing one.
 Note: Uploading images requires you to store the image on a **URI** and upload that link to the app.
 To become a supporter join the Guilded and make sure to subscribe to the YouTube channel.

-# DO NOT UNPACKAGE OR READ THE CODE!!
+# THIS PROJECT IS OPEN-SOURCE, DO NOT REUPLOAD UNLESS MAJOR CHANGES ARE MADE